bradbell/cppad_py/sphinx/test_out/begin_cmd.rst

 section_name
 ------------
-A *section_name* is a non-empty sequence of the following characters: a-z, 0-9, and underbar ``_``.
+The *section_name* is a non-empty sequence of the following characters: a-z, 0-9, and underbar ``_``.
+A link is included in the index under the section name to the first heading the section.
+The section name is also added to the html keyword meta data.

 .. meta::
    :keywords: output, file